LJ-Zer/Visio_Algo/README.md

 # 3.1 DOWNLOAD PROTOBUF 'protoc-3.12.4-win64'
 	- Google drive link:
-	- Unzip and put it in the face-algo directory
+	- Unzip and put it in the Visio_Train directory

 # 3.2 DOWNLOAD THE MODELS FOLDER
 	- Google drive link:
-	- Unzip and put it in the face-algo directory
+	- Unzip and put it in the Visio_Train directory

 # 4. INSTALL CUDA TOOLKIT AND CUDNN
 	- You can use Anaconda terminal or Vscode terminal if you already integrate conda and vscode